kaanaksit/odak/docs/course/index.md

 Here are some questions and answers related to the course that readers may ask:

-??? question end "Overarching rationale for the module
+??? question end "Overarching rationale for the module"
     Historically, physics and electronics departments in various universities study and teach the physics of light.
     This way, new light-based devices and equipment have been invented, such as displays, cameras, and fiber networks, in the past, and these devices continuously serve our societies.
     However, emerging topics from mathematics and computer science departments, such as deep learning and advanced optimization methods, unlocked new capabilities for existing light-based devices and started to play a crucial role in designing the next generation of these devices.